matique/miau/README.md

 ====
 [![Gem Version](https://badge.fury.io/rb/miau.png)](http://badge.fury.io/rb/miau)

-Miau (MIcro AUthorization) is a simple authorization library for Rails inspired by Pundit and Banken.
+Miau (MIcro AUthorization) is a simple authorization gem for Rails inspired by Pundit and Banken.
 Miau provides a set of helpers which restricts what resources a given user is allowed to access.